Resolve to work toward a better you with these easy tips

 When thinking about what you’d like to change, Kirk says it can be helpful to consider a mix of goals—some that will lead to quick wins, and some that will lead to long-term success.
 When you can see progress quickly, it’s easier to stay motivated to keep working toward bigger resolutions to change.

 It might be easier to work toward a change when you have a plan of things you hope to accomplish this month, this semester or this summer.
 Short- and long-term goals can help your plan come to life.

-YMCA members can take advantage of a free Personal Consultation, where you can discuss fitness, nutrition and wellness goals with a Personal Trainer.
+YMCA members can take advantage of a free Fitness Solution, where you can discuss fitness, nutrition and wellness goals with a Personal Trainer.